Qing90bing/Qing_Web-Translate-Script/introduce/Qing_Web-Translate-Script-docs/en/index.md

 features:
   - icon: '✏️'
     title: Manual Proofreading
-    details: Translations are submitted and revised by community members to provide more natural translations for select websites.
+    details: Translations are submitted and revised by community members to provide more natural translations for select websites
   - icon: '🚀'
     title: Seamless Experience
-    details: A built-in "anti-flicker" mechanism keeps page content stable before and after translation is applied, eliminating page jitter.
+    details: A built-in "anti-flicker" mechanism keeps page content stable before and after translation is applied, eliminating page jitter
   - icon: '🌐'
     title: Smart Adaptation
     details: The script can automatically detect the browser's language to apply translations.
-You can also switch manually in the Tampermonkey menu.
+You can also switch manually in the Tampermonkey menu
   - icon: '🌍'
     title: Community Driven
-    details: An open project that welcomes all users to contribute, helping to expand and improve the translation library.
+    details: An open project that welcomes all users to contribute, helping to expand and improve the translation library
 ---